BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/good_army_list/return_of_the_king.md

 **HEROES OF LEGEND**

 - [**Aragorn, Strider**](../forces_of_good/the_free_peoples.md#aragorn-strider-160-points): 160 points
+    - Anduril, Flame of the West
     - Elven Cloak: 5 points
-    - Anduril, Flame of the West: Free

 **HEROES OF VALOUR**